petomalina/cloudnativecz.github.io/_events/meetup_9.md

 event_facebook: 285964962032894
 ---

 !!!
-We will be in dance hall of Palecel.
+We will be in dance hall of Palecek.
 It is upstairs, isolated of the pub downstairs. !!!

 The doors open at 18:00